aerospike/aerospike-client-python/doc/client.rst

             | One of the :ref:`POLICY_EXISTS` values such as :data:`aerospike.POLICY_EXISTS_CREATE`
             |
             | Default: :data:`aerospike.POLICY_EXISTS_IGNORE`
+        * **ttl**
+            The default time-to-live (expiration) of the record in seconds.
+This field will only be used if the write transaction:

+            1. Doesn't contain a metadata dictionary with a ``ttl`` value.
+            2. Contains a metadata dictionary with a ``ttl`` value set to :data:`aerospike.TTL_CLIENT_DEFAULT`.

+            There are also special values that can be set for this option.
+See :ref:`TTL_CONSTANTS`.
         * **gen**
             | One of the :ref:`POLICY_GEN` values such as :data:`aerospike.POLICY_GEN_IGNORE`
             |